axelclark/gatsby-tailwindcss-blog/src/pages/2020-03-08-continuous-deployment-github-actions/index.md

 We need to add GitHub secrets to enable SSH.
 It is a good idea to [create a new set of SSH keys](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for your GitHub Actions.

-For security reasons, you can't add or modify the SSH keys on your Droplet using the control panel after you create it, but Digital Ocean has steps to add SSH keys [From your local computer using ssh-copy-id](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-existing-droplet/#with-ssh-copy-id).
+For security reasons, you can't add or modify the SSH keys on your Droplet using the control panel after you create it, but Digital Ocean has steps to add SSH keys [from your local computer using ssh-copy-id](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/to-existing-droplet/#with-ssh-copy-id).

 From your terminal: